 Digital Singles Sales – Part 1

-As a reminder, the weighting is done with a 10 to 1 ratio between one album and one digital single.
+As a reminder, the weighting is done with a 10 to 1,5 ratio between albums and digital singles.

 La La Land – 1,200,000